 Also, eating fennels helps in reducing the growth of your guinea pig’s teeth.

 Can Guinea Pigs Eat Fennel Seeds?

-Never let your pet eat seeds in any form because guinea pigs cannot digest them.
+Never let your guinea pigs eat seeds of any kind because guinea pigs cannot digest them.

 Can Baby Guinea Pigs Eat Fennel?